 Provide a baseline description of the nature and extent of the mineral resource and bedrock within a broader geological context.
-Describe the geological petrographic and geomorphological setting of the site, including sea floor mapping (bathymetry and backscatter), high-resolution sub-bottom profiling, and sedimentation rates, and refer to submarine features such as hydrothermal vents, seamounts abyssal hills and canyons as appropriate.
+Describe the geological petrographic and geomorphological setting of the mining sites, the impact areas, and the designated preservation reference zones (PRZs) including sea floor mapping (bathymetry and backscatter), high-resolution sub-bottom profiling, and sedimentation rates, and refer to submarine features such as hydrothermal vents, seamounts abyssal hills and canyons as appropriate.

-Provide habitat classification using an appropriate system as prescribed in the relevant Standard [and taking into consideration the] Regional Environmental Management Plan.
+Provide habitat classification using an appropriate system as prescribed in the relevant Standard [and taking into consideration the] [or] Regional Environmental Management Plan.